 Access to automobiles is another important determinant of regional mobility, especially in rural areas.
 As shown in Map 4, there are relatively few households that own zero vehicles.
 Many block groups have only a few dozen such households, and several block groups have zero.
 In Washington County, block groups with higher percentages of zero-vehicle households are located near the larger villages such as Whitehall, Granville, Greenwich, Fort Ann, and Cambridge.
-In Warren County, the rural areas have block groups of less than 10% zero-vehicle households.
+In Warren County, less than 10% of households in rural areas do not have vehicles.